depreciating/footdex-autocatcher/README.md

 node index.js
 ```

-Now wait for the text (USERNAME is ready) and then your selfbot is online and catching countryballs automatically.<br>
+Now wait for the text (USERNAME is ready) and then your selfbot is online and catching footdexs automatically.<br>
 Dont forget to star ⭐

-<h1 align="center">💡 How to Farm Balls with 100% Efficiency and 100% Safety</h1>

-1. Create an alternate Discord account (alt).
-2. Set up 100 servers using the following template:
-   - **Name**: "Farm Server"
-   - **Channels**: "General"
-3. Add the Ballsdex bot, 3 bots from [Shapes Inc](https://platform.shapes.inc/) (The server count must be at least 5)
-4. Join all 100 servers with your main account.
-5. Configure Ballsdex and activate the Shape Inc bots to send messages in the channel whenever you send a message.
-6. In the autocatcher's config, set "Farm Server" as the target for farming.
-7. Run the autocatcher.
-(It's important to note that the servers need to be 5 days old before ballsdex will start spawning fast)

-With this setup, you can farm countryballs efficiently and safely!